sonbon2000/nd0191-c1-myreads/README.md

 - Component state is passed down from parent components to child components.
 The state variable is not modified directly - but by using setState() function.
 - Books have the same state on both the search page and the main application page: If a book is on a bookshelf, that is reflected in both locations.

-UI and URL are in sync

-- Done using react-router.